-St. Matthew’s has been serving the local catholic population of the surrounding area since 7th August 1876 when the original ‘Prudhoe RC School’ was just along the road on West Road!
-The school was opened by the Bishop for Hexham and Newcastle at the time and it was a momentous occassion for the areas catholics who finally had a school to send their children.
+St. Matthew’s has been serving the local Catholic population of the surrounding area since 7th August 1876 when the original ‘Prudhoe RC School’ was just along the road on West Road!
+The school was opened by the Bishop for Hexham and Newcastle at the time and it was a momentous occasion for the areas Catholics who finally had a school to send their children.
 The original school was open for 106 years before closing in 1977, construction then began of our current school, christened St. Matthew’s after the saint, but perhaps also due to it’s patronage from it’s founder, Matthew Liddle.
 The foundation school of our current school was laid on 10th September 1982.

 In approx. 2004 St. Matthew’s added a Nursery building onto the site, which allowed the already existing ‘St Matthew’s Toddler and Preschool’ to move into our school community, this was under the advice of Fr Paul Zielinski of Our Lady and St Cuthberts Church.
 The Nursery fit right in with our school and the partnership flourished for our children moving into reception.

 After receiving the extension of the Nursery, St. Matthew’s received numerous other extentions to it’s building and interior to allow us to become a primary school in September 2008, this helped our parents as it allowed us to link in direct with our feeder school St Thomas More, Blaydon and allowed us to have a more cohesive link with them.
 Our school has flourished since and the pupils numbers have slowly risen higher and higher from the original schools 57 cohort.
 The extensions have helped us keep up with the surrounding areas need for a nurturing and caring catholic school.